great-expectations/great_expectations/docs/guides/setup/configuring_metadata_stores/how_to_configure_a_validation_result_store_in_azure_blob_storage.md

     If the container is called ``$web`` (for [hosting and sharing Data Docs on Azure Blob Storage](../../setup/configuring_data_docs/how_to_host_and_share_data_docs_on_azure_blob_storage.md)) then set ``container: \$web`` so the escape char will allow us to reach the ``$web``container.
     :::

-4. **Copy existing Validations JSON files to the Azure blob**.
+4. **Copy existing Validation Results JSON files to the Azure blob**.
 (This step is optional).

-    One way to copy Validations into Azure Blob Storage is by using the ``az storage blob upload`` command, which is part of the Azure SDK.
-The following example will copy one Validation from a local folder to the Azure blob.
-Information on other ways to copy Validation JSON files, like the Azure Storage browser in the Azure Portal, can be found in the [Documentation for Azure](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal).
+    One way to copy Validation Results into Azure Blob Storage is by using the ``az storage blob upload`` command, which is part of the Azure SDK.
+The following example will copy one Validation Result from a local folder to the Azure blob.
+Information on other ways to copy Validation Result JSON files, like the Azure Storage browser in the Azure Portal, can be found in the [Documentation for Azure](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal).

     ```bash
     export AZURE_STORAGE_CONNECTION_STRING="DefaultEndpointsProtocol=https;EndpointSuffix=core.windows.net;AccountName=<YOUR-STORAGE-ACCOUNT-NAME>;AccountKey=<YOUR-STORAGE-ACCOUNT-KEY==>"